sematic-ai/sematic/README.md

 Sematic is an open-source ML development platform.
 It lets ML Engineers and Data Scientists write arbitrarily complex end-to-end pipelines with simple Python and execute them on their local machine, in a cloud VM, or on a Kubernetes cluster to leverage cloud resources.

-Sematic is based on learnings gathered at top self-driving cars companies.
+Sematic is based on learnings gathered at top self-driving car companies.
 It enables chaining data processing jobs (e.g. Apache Spark) with model training (e.g. PyTorch, Tensorflow), or any other arbitrary Python business logic into type-safe, traceable, reproducible end-to-end pipelines that can be monitored and visualized in a modern web dashboard.

 Read our [documentation](https://docs.sematic.dev) and join our [Discord channel](https://discord.gg/4KZJ6kYVax).